glstrachan/health-app/README.md

 # health-app
-The Grant Park Highschool health app featuring Efficient saving and loading schemes
+The Grant Park Highschool health app featuring\n Efficient saving and loading schemes
   .csv export capability
   A UI not written in Swing!